Giving an Insulin Injection Using an Insulin Pen

 Remove needle cover

 Remove the inner cover from the needle.
 Be careful not to prick yourself.

+Clean the area of skin where you will give the shot.
 If you use alcohol to clean the skin before you give the injection, let it dry.

 Inject and wait

 Put only the outer cap back over the needle.
 The thin, inner cover is harder to put back on and you may stick yourself.